 The best sources of innovation are those who already work for you because they have firsthand knowledge of your goods and services and a distinctive point of view.
 There is a reason why you trust these leaders.
 They are your second in command.

-They are the best source of invention as a result.
+They are the best source of innovation as a result.
 This question invites executive leaders to share their suggestions for change.
 Be ready for the answers you get, no matter how big or small they may be.

 It’s Important to Be Realistic